Permissions Policy HTTP Header: Configuration and Examples

 How to configure Permissions-Policy

-Let’s see how to set this header in some common web servers like Nginx and Apache.
+Let’s see how to set this header in some common web servers like Nginx, Apache, and IIS.

 Setting up Permissions-Policy in Apache